zigalenarcic/mangl/README.md

 color_page_border: #ebb470
 ```

-`font` uses `fc-match` to find the font file, it can also use font file name
+`font` parameter uses the `fc-match` external program to find the font file.
+The font
-directly.
+file can also be specified directly.

 ## Command line arguments